The best colors to catch bluegill or any panfish

 Chartreuse & Bright Colors

-I am almost always going to tie on a chartreuse or bright pink or green lure when fishing for bluegills.
+A chartreuse or bright pink lure is probably the best all around bluegill catching color.
 It’s my first recommendation to start out with if you’re new to lure fishing.

-I’ll throw a bright color on about any panfish lure – but my favorites to throw are pink and green rooster tails, also called inline spinners.
+Any lure can have these colors – but my favorites are pink and green rooster tails, also called inline spinners.
 The spinner can be colored or metallic, but you want the tail itself to be a nice bright color that is easy to see.
 I have pulled in many bluegill on a hot pink rooster tail.

-If you want to go with a grub, try a smaller grub in chartreuse.
+If you want to go more soft plastic, try a smaller grub in chartreuse.
 It won’t look like any natural bait you’ve ever seen, but it can get bite after bite from hungry bluegill.

 If you see bluegill feeding on bugs on the top of the water, a bright green and yellow topwater grasshopper is a great choice and maybe the most fun you can have fishing.
 Just reel it slowly below the water’s surface and let it float periodically.
 They’ll come up and hammer it.